-RSE lessons are taught by their class teacher and in Years 4, 5 and 6 also by visiting teachers form CORAM Life Education using a range of interactive teaching methods, e.g. activity sheets, films, online games, written work, discussion and drama techniques.
-The same full curriculum is taught to both boys and girls; this is sometimes taught together and at other times taught to boys and girls separately so that they feel more comfortable when asking questions.
+RSE lessons are taught by their class teacher and in Years 5 and 6 also by visiting teachers form CORAM Life Education using a range of interactive teaching methods, e.g. activity sheets, films, online games, written work, discussion and drama techniques.
+The same full curriculum is taught to all pupils; this is sometimes taught together and at other times taught to boys and girls separately so that they feel more comfortable when asking questions.